Saturday, May 2nd 2009

 I was pleased to see that Bradford, in common with other northern cities, has a free bus, called Bradford Freecitybus, serving the central area.
 I think this is a good idea and very practical.

-We didn’t stop to ride the free bus this time because we were heading for Saltaire Village, mill and workers’ village built in the second half of the nineteenth century by the philanthropist mill-owner Titus Salt.
+We didn’t stop to ride the free bus this time because we were heading for Saltaire Village, a mill and workers’ village built in the second half of the nineteenth century by the philanthropist mill-owner Titus Salt.

 The larger buildings have now been put to alternative use, for example by private companies and the NHS, but the hospital and houses – built on a plan reminiscent of almshouses – still exist and are very stylish.